-Once a work permit has been approved, you may collect your Work Permit approval letter DIRECTLY from QADKAM Sdn Bhd office Malaysia and then can travel to Swaziland without any issue.
-Furthermore, once your work permit has already been approved, you may get “Stamped Visa” from Swaziland embassy in Malaysia where QADKAM also has it’s corporate office to facilitate it’s clients to explore the business opportunities in Swaziland.
+Once a work permit has been approved, you may collect your Work Permit approval letter DIRECTLY from Special Envoy office in Malaysia and then may travel to Swaziland without any issue.
+Furthermore, once your work permit has already been approved, you may get “Stamped Visa” from Swaziland embassy in Malaysia to explore the business opportunities in Swaziland.

 Please note; Swaziland embassy in Kuala Lumpur, Malaysia is also designated for Bangladesh, Iran, India, Pakistan and Sri Lanka.